Isa Quensel

 Isa Quensel (21 September 1905 - 3 November 1981) was a Swedish actress and operatic soprano who appeared in over 50 films, plays, operas, TV and radio shows.
 In 1939 she created the title role in the world premiere of Erich Wolfgang Korngold's Die Kathrin at the Royal Swedish Opera.

+She was married to Ulf Thurin and had two children.
+She died on 3 November 1981 at the age of 76 in Lund.